northeastern-rc/rc-public-documentation/docs/source/first_steps/connect_mac.rst

 Using X11
 ==========
 When you launch a software application that uses a graphical user interface (GUI) from the command line, this is completed through X11 forwarding.
 If you use MobaXterm on Windows, X11 forwarding is turned on by default.
-If you use the Terminal program on Mac, you'll need to login using the -Y option (``ssh -Y <yourusername>@login.discovery.neu.edu``).
+If you use the Terminal program on Mac, you'll need to log in using the -Y option (``ssh -Y <yourusername>@login.discovery.neu.edu``).

 .. tip::
    If you used the -Y option to enable X11 forwarding on your Mac, you can test to see if it is working by typing ``xeyes``.
 This will run a small program that makes